This QAL is brought to you by Partners in Design: Where Friends and Fabric Meet.

 Join this QAL

 You can join in anytime.
-All the blocks have been released.
-You can find the link to each pattern in my posts showing my block.
+All of the 12.5″ (unfinished) blocks have now been released.
 You are free to make these blocks any way you want.
 However, if you are wanting to enter the contest, be sure to read the rules found in the Enter to Win section below to make sure your entry counts.

-The patterns will remain free on the respective designer’s blog until the end of the QAL.
+The patterns will remain free on the respective designer’s blog until November 13, 2018.
+Designers may choose to keep them free after that time or make them available for a charge in their pattern shops.
 The final link up for the finished top containing all 12 of these blocks (it doesn’t have to be quilted) for the mega giveaway is November 12th at 11:59 EST.

 Enter to Win

-A winner will be selected at random from all the finished quilt tops pictured.
+A winner will be selected at random from all the blocks posted.
+Details are listed below.

-Entering to win the prize below is as easy as 1, 2, 3.
+Entering to win the prize above is as easy as 1, 2, 3.

 - Everyone (You must be 18 to be able to enter to win prizes) gets to participate because International entries are welcome!
 You do NOT need to have a blog to enter.
 Hosts and designers are not eligible to win.

-- Post a picture of your block before 11:59 PM EST, November 12th either on the Facebook page, or on Instagram #fallintoaqal, or on any of the host’s blogs by clicking on the Linky tool found at the bottom of the posts.
-You only need to link on one blog as it will show up on all the blogs.
-(Hopefully, mine at the end of this post will work, too).
+- Post a picture of your block before 11:59 PM EST, October 29th either on the Facebook page, or on Instagram #fallintoaqal, or on Vanda’s blog at the Linky party on the bottom of her post.
 You are welcome to post a picture on each of the sources but it will only count as one entry.

 - April at JANDA Bend Quilts